Blood Curse (film): Plot

-Xavier Oliveira Monteiro (Adriano Luz) is a botanical researcher and university professor in the same area.
+Xavier Oliveira Monteiro (Adriano Luz) is a botanical researcher and university professor.
 He lives with his wife, children and a baby grandson in an apartment in the center of Lisbon.
-One day, Xavier receives news of the death of his uncle, owner of a family manor in a village in the municipality of Seia.
-Because he is the only legitimate heir, he becomes the owner of that same property.
-When he wanted to publish a study on the flora of Beira Interior, he decided to move with his family to the same house.
-Upon arriving at the village, he becomes friends with the locals, who he perceives to be very superstitious and believers in matters related to the occult.
-At first Xavier tries to abstract himself from that kind of thoughts, but strange events with no logical explanation begin to occur to him, as well as to his family; hitting right with some local beliefs.
-For that very reason, Xavier then decides to go after the rural beliefs of his new land to find some explanation for what is happening to him.
-It is there that Vicente, a former village priest (José Pinto) reveals to him something dark and macabre that happened in the past, and which gave rise to a terrible curse that plagues the village and which is directly related to Xavier and his family.
+One day Xavier receives news of the death of his uncle, owner of a family manor in a village in the municipality of Seia.
+To publish a study on the flora of Beira Interior, he decides to move with his family to the house.
+On arriving at the village, he becomes friends with the locals, whom he perceives to be very superstitious and believers in matters related to the occult.
+At first Xavier tries to ignore it, but strange events with no logical explanation, but coinciding with some local beliefs begin to occur to him and his family.
+Xavier decides to investigate these beliefs to find some explanation.
+It is then that Vicente, a former village priest (José Pinto) reveals to him something dark and macabre that happened in the past, and which gave rise to a terrible curse that plagues the village and which is directly related to Xavier and his family.